kmagusiak/odoo-docker/README.md

 ## Paths

 - `ODOO_BASEPATH` (`/opt/odoo`) where you find Odoo source code
-- `ODOO_BASE_ADDONS` where you find addons bundled in the image like *enterprise*, *themes*, etc.
+- `ODOO_BASE_ADDONS` (`/opt/odoo-addons`) where you find addons bundled
+  in the image like *enterprise*, *themes*, etc.
-- `ODOO_EXTRA_ADDONS` where you can mount your addons
+- `ODOO_EXTRA_ADDONS` where you can mount additional addons

 ## The Dockerfile

-Starting from an Ubuntu image, we install the required tools and clone the official Odoo repository.
+Starting from an Ubuntu image, we install the required tools and install like on-remise source install using pip ([odoo install guide]).
 We install various tools such as `click-odoo-contrib` and `debugpy`;
 other development tools are pre-installed for testing.

 You can set up environment variables in `.env` file.
-These are loaded into the Odoo container and a configuration file is generated every time the container starts at `/etc/odoo/odoo.conf`.
+When the container starts, it generates the configuration `/etc/odoo/odoo.conf` file based on the environment variables.

 Odoo addons path is discovered from the paths where addons can be built.
 Some other variables control the startup: